theStupidProwler/ipToHtml/README.md

 <p>its some cpp11
 i compile it with clang++ -std=c++1
 That's just a stupid piece of code, who transform an ip list in a website</br>
-In the assets diry, name ur ip list:</p>
+In the assets dir, name ur ip list:</p>
 <code>ip.txt</code>
 </br>
 <strong> LAUNCH IT AS ROOT </strong>